honeycombio/influx2hny/README.md

 `go run ./cmd/influx2hny` should work.

-influx2hny also supports a `--debug` flag that will enable debug logging to STDOUT.
+influx2hny also supports a `--debug` flag that will enable some debug logging on STDOUT in addition to sending to Honeycomb.